o3de/o3de.org/content/docs/userguide/lumberyard-intro.md

+description: ' &ALYlong; is a free, cross-platform, cloud-connected game engine that you can use to build games. '
+slug: lumberyard-intro
+title: What is &ALY;?
+---
 # What is Lumberyard?<a name="lumberyard-intro"></a>

 Amazon Lumberyard is a free, cross\-platform, 3D game engine that allows you to create high\-quality games, connect your games to the compute and storage of the AWS Cloud, and engage fans on Twitch\.
 With Lumberyard, you can spend more time creating great gameplay and building communities of fans, and less time on the heavy lifting of building a game engine and managing servers\.